timmy0811/ISS-Tracker/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+Some information may be outdated due to several updates on the GUI, however it's quite fragile, executable also outdated

-This is my first complete Python programm.
+This is my first complete and bigger Python programm.
 It is API based and uses NASA's Open-Notify API to print the ISS-data live to the console.
 Furthermore it renderes a map based on user inputs and the API-data to the current project folder.
 The render frequency is set also by the users input with at least 1 second delay each period the data gets updated

 <!-- INFORMATION  -->
 ## What does the Information mean?